scalable-arch/ECC-exercise/01_Basic/06_Finite_Field/README.md

 # Getting Started
 - $ python main.py
-- The example of execution can be found at **'ECC 3rd homework.pdf'**.
+- The example of execution can be found at **ECC 3rd homework.pdf**.

 # Answer
 - Please refer to **ECC 3rd homework.pdf**.